google/highway/g3doc/quick_reference.md

     zero and whose `LowerHalf` is the argument.

 *   <code>V **Combine**(V2, V2)</code>: returns vector whose `UpperHalf` is the
     first argument and whose `LowerHalf` is the second argument.
+This is currently only implemented for RVV, AVX2, AVX3.
+If you need to assemble
+    <128 bit parts, please raise an issue to discuss.

 *   <code>V **OddEven**(V a, V b)</code>: returns a vector whose odd lanes are
     taken from `a` and the even lanes from `b`.